relOBI: A Reliable Low-latency Interconnect for Tightly-Coupled On-chip Communication: Architecture

 \section{Architecture}

 To ensure correct handling of \textit{\cgls{obi}} transactions, all handshaking signals are triplicated and voted, as shown in \Cref{fig:encoding}.
 This ensures that both the manager and subordinate keep a consistent view of the interconnect to avoid the creation or deletion of a transaction due to a soft error.
-Furthermore, all other signals, such as address and data, are protected with \cgls{ecc}, grouped as shown in \Cref{fig:encoding} to balance overheads in signalling and en-/decoding.
-This protection scheme ensures continuous operation at no additional latency and enables in-flight correction and atomic transactions, unlike other schemes such as parity and retransmission.
+Furthermore, all other signals, such as address (\texttt{addr}), read and write data (\texttt{rdata}, \texttt{wdata}), write enable (\texttt{we}), and byte enable (\texttt{be}), are protected with \cgls{ecc}.
+To balance overheads in signalling and en-/decoding, data and address signals are protected individually while the remaining signals are grouped per direction, as shown in \Cref{fig:encoding}.
+This protection scheme ensures continuous operation at no additional latency and enables in-flight correction.
+Moreover, error protection schemes, such as parity and retransmission, cannot easily support atomic transactions, which require a single consistent state to be kept; in contrast, the implemented forward error correction seamlessly supports such features.
 The encoding and decoding blocks enable compatibility with existing \textit{\cgls{obi}} interfaces.

-Internal interconnect blocks are hardened by ensuring that all logic-modifying signals are triplicated, as shown for the demultiplexer in \Cref{fig:mux_demux}.
-Each of the three handshakes is controlled individually, where triplicated voters are inserted internally to align states between the redundant handshake signals to avoid error accumulation.
-Where applicable, the \cgls{ecc}-protected packets are passed through to avoid triplication overhead.
-However, all decoding, modification, and selection of these signals is triplicated and voted to ensure correctness.
+Additional modules are required to interconnect different managers and subordinates properly.
+To access multiple subordinates from a single manager, this manager is connected to the subordinate port of an \textit{\cgls{obi}} demultiplexer module, which properly routes the requests and ensures the strict ordering requirements in \textit{\cgls{obi}}~\cite{bink_obi_2023} are enforced.
+An \textit{\cgls{obi}} multiplexer module allows multiple managers to access a single subordinate, providing a fair round-robin arbitration between the requesting managers and providing backpressure when there is contention.
+An internal FIFO keeps track of the requests sent to match them to the responses and properly select the response port.
+Combining these modules to create a crossbar architecture allows multiple managers to connect to multiple subordinates, allowing different requests to bypass each other if the managers and subordinates are independent.